openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@id: https://openminds.om-i.org/instances/UBERONParcellation/sulcusLimitansOfFourthVentricle
    :@type: https://openminds.om-i.org/types/UBERONParcellation
-   :definition: 'Sulcus limitans of fourth ventricle' is an anatomical entity.
-It is part of the fourth ventricle.
+   :definition: Is an anatomical entity.
+Is part of the fourth ventricle. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0009573) ('is_a' and 'relationship')]
    :description: In the floor of the fourth ventricle, the sulcus limitans separates the cranial nerve motor nuclei (medial) from the sensory nuclei (lateral).
-In the superior part of the rhomboid fossa, it corresponds with the lateral limit of the fossa and presents a bluish-gray area, the locus ceruleus (which owes its color to an underlying patch of deeply pigmented nerve cells, termed the substantia ferruginea).
-[WP].
+In the superior part of the rhomboid fossa, it corresponds with the lateral limit of the fossa and presents a bluish-gray area, the locus ceruleus (which owes its color to an underlying patch of deeply pigmented nerve cells, termed the substantia ferruginea). [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0009573)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0736901
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0009573#sulcus-limitans-of-fourth-ventricle
    :name: sulcus limitans of fourth ventricle